ATS Keywords: How to Find and Use Them Correctly

 How many keywords should I include on my resume?

-Advanced ATS platforms like Workday, Greenhouse, and Lever use semantic matching that recognizes related terms.
-Simpler systems require closer matches.
-Include both common terms and specific phrases from job postings to maximize compatibility across different ATS platforms.
+Advanced platforms like Greenhouse, Workday, and Lever use semantic matching that recognizes related terms.
+Simpler systems like Taleo Classic require closer exact matches.
+Include both common terms and specific phrases from job postings to maximize compatibility across different ATS platforms.2

-Keywords help qualified candidates pass automated screening.
-Misrepresenting qualifications through keyword manipulation may generate interviews but leads to quick rejections or poor job fits.
-Focus keywords on skills you genuinely possess and can demonstrate in interviews.
+Keywords help qualified candidates pass automated screening — they cannot create qualifications that do not exist.
+Misrepresenting qualifications through keyword manipulation may generate interviews but leads to quick rejections during technical screens or reference checks.
+Focus keywords on skills you genuinely possess and can demonstrate.

 References